Who We Are

 Jo Corcoron – Trustee

-In a previous life, I practiced as a Learning Disability Social Worker in a Community Team for 16 years.
-Nowadays I am a stay at home mom and Home Educator for my 2 boys (ages 8 and 5).
-The eldest of whom, Is Autistic with ADHD, Dyspraxia, Hypermobility and Sensory Processing Disorder.
+Jo practiced as a Learning Disability Social Worker in a Community Team for 16 years.
+Nowadays she is a stay at home mom and Home Educator for 2 boys (ages 8 and 5).
+The eldest of whom is Autistic with ADHD, Dyspraxia, Hypermobility and Sensory Processing Disorder.

-I initially became involved with Sensory People charity when looking for an OT to provide much needed services for the Home Education community.
+Jo initially became involved with Sensory People charity when looking for an OT to provide much needed services for the Home Education community.

 Joy High – Trustee

 Joy qualified as an Occupation Therapist in South Africa.
 She worked with a variety of children, including visually impaired for whom she wrote the first home/preschool programme.
 In the 1980’s she applied for a senior Paediatric Occupational Therapist position in Wolverhampton and immigrated with her family to the UK.
 She soon became a team leader for Paediatric Occupational Therapy and Learning Disability Occupational Therapy.
-She retired in 2004 and is pleased to be a Trustee for Sensory People, working again with Marion Rogerson who was her Line Manager in Wolverhampton.
+She retired in 2004 and is pleased to be a Trustee for Sensory People, working again with Marion Rogerson who was once her Line Manager in Wolverhampton.